-This ORMP does not preclude over-planting so that the identified woodland density may be accomplished at the end of the 7-year maintenance and monitoring period.
-Replacement planting may use a combination of replacement tree sizes (one-gallon, TreePot 4, acorns) if consistency with these ratios is maintained and documented in an oak resources technical report.
-Monitoring reports shall be submitted to the County at least annually during the 7-year maintenance and monitoring period and documentation of replacement planting success shall be provided to the County at the end of the 7-year monitoring and maintenance period (final monitoring report).
+This ORMP does not preclude over-planting so that the identified woodland density may be accomplished at the end of the 7-year maintenance-and, monitoring and reporting period.
+Replacement planting may use a combination of replacement tree sizes (onegallon, TreePot 4, acorns) if consistency with these ratios is maintained and documented in an oak resources technical report.
+Monitoring reports shall be submitted to the County at least annually during the 7 year maintenance and monitoring period and documentation of replacement planting success shall be provided to the County at the end of the 7-year monitoring and maintenance period (final monitoring report).Oak Resources Technical Report.
+Replacement plantings shall be inspected, maintained and documented consistent with requirements for Mitigation Maintenance, Monitoring and Reporting.

 • Individual Native Oak Tree and Heritage Tree Impacts: For impacts to individual native oak trees that are not otherwise mitigated, replacement planting shall be calculated based upon an inch-for-inch replacement of removed individual native oak trees.
 The total of replacement trees shall have a combined diameter of the tree(s) removed.
 Replacement tree species shall be the same proportion as those removed.
 Replacement trees shall be planted on-site and monitored and maintained for a period of 7 years, calculated from the day of planting.
 Documentation of replacement planting success shall be provided to the County at the end of the 7-year monitoring and maintenance period.
-Any trees that do not survive the 7-year monitoring and maintenance period shall be replaced by the responsible party listed on the Oak Tree Removal Permit_and shall be monitored and maintained for 7 years.
+Any trees that do not survive the 7-year monitoring and maintenance period shall be replaced by the responsible party listed on the Oak Tree Removal Permit\and shall be monitored and maintained for 7-years, Replacement plantings shall be inspected, maintained and documented consistent with requirements for Mitigation Maintenance, Monitoring and Reporting.